The First Willow, c.1800 (© Samuel Johnson Birthplace Museum)

 One unusual – indeed, unique – part of Lichfield’s Johnsonian heritage, in which the Society takes a keen interest, is Johnson’s Willow.
 This famous tree, which stands beside Stowe Pool, owes its name to Samuel Johnson’s fondness for it.
 Near the tree was the parchment factory run by Johnson’s father; later in his life, Johnson often passed the Willow on his way to visit his friends the Aston sisters, who lived at the two large houses on Stowe Hill.

-A leaflet issued by the Society, giving more information about the tree and how to find it, can be viewed (and printed off) here; copies are also available at the Samuel Johnson Birthplace Museum.
+A leaflet issued by the Society, giving more information about Johnson’s Willow, can be accessed (and printed off) here.